 Enhanced PLO2 now ensures that graduates will exhibit strong communication, leadership and other skills, and are capable of managing cross-functional teams and projects in multicultural and international environments.
-This also includes strategic digital transformation and change initiatives within management organizations.
+This also includes strategic digital transformation and change management initiatives within organizations.
 This update ensures that students are equipped to handle the strategic and operational aspects of digital transformation.